If this were true, there would be no books on the subject, and I would not be writing this article. So, where do things go wrong?

 The books are available at low cost at Woolworths Big W or similar retailers

-For a personalised program, don’t hesitate to contact me, Peter Farnsworth, on www.adelaidenaturopath.net.au Telehealth is available.
+For a personalised program, don’t hesitate to contact me, Peter Farnsworth, at www.adelaidenaturopath.net.au Telehealth is available.

 And don’t forget the free pulse diagnosis for a free health reading.